 No matter which animal you decide on, you will need to make your decision before you register your animal.
 In fact, you can’t even get an emotional support animal letter until you have an animal with a name and you know what it’s going to do to help make your life easier!

 Deciding on an emotional support dog or an emotional support cat is all about what you think will serve you best!
-You can choose any animal that works for you, but always make sure you take the drawbacks and benefits of each type of animal into consideration.
+Choose any animal that works for you, and make sure you take the advantages and drawbacks of each type of animal into consideration.